 Use keywords to search for photographers based on what is important to you.
 I think searching for your venue is a great way to get started.
 But you can also search by theme (i.e. intimate wedding photographer, colorful wedding photographer, vail wedding photographer).
 If you’re working with a planner, tell them the style of photography you’re interested in and let them give you some recommendations.

 I would recommend picking 5 or 6 of your “yes” photographers to do some more research about.
 Look through their entire site, read their “About Me” pages, and check out their pricing.

 Contact the 2 or 3 that you’re most excited about.
 Sending out too many contact inquiries at once can get overwhelming and make it hard to keep things straight in your head once you start meeting with people.
 But if you take it in small groups, you can keep things organized and really focus on getting a sense of who each photographer is.

 This is me.
 I wear a lot of cameras and rock weddings in purple pants.

 4. Set up a time to chat

 Once you’ve confirmed your 2-3 are available on your wedding date, set up a time to chat with them.
-Many photographers and couples are choosing Skype or FaceTime to connect these days because there is a sense of ease and comfort with this method.
+Many photographers and couples are choosing FaceTime or Zoom to connect these days because there is a sense of ease and comfort with this method.
 The phone is also a great option.